torvalds/linux/Documentation/arch/arm64/arm-acpi.rst

 but not as "uefi-" common properties.

-Before creating new device properties, check to be sure that they have not been defined before and either registered in the Linux kernel documentation as DT bindings, or the UEFI Forum as device properties.
+Before creating new device properties, check to be sure that they have not been defined before and either registered in the GNU/Linux kernel documentation as DT bindings, or the UEFI Forum as device properties.
 While we do not want to simply move all DT bindings into ACPI device properties, we can learn from what has been previously defined.